Intuitive Photo Sequencing with Clay Mills

 The workshop fee is $100 (or ¥15,000) per participant.

-Cancellations made one month prior to the workshop date will receive a 50% refund.
+Cancellations made one month or more before the workshop date will receive a 50% refund.

-Cancellations made less than one month prior to the workshop date are non-refundable.
+Cancellations made less than one month before the workshop date are non-refundable.

 Workshop Overview

-Pre-Workshop: Participants will submit a selection of 25-50 images, focusing on a consistent theme or artistic vision.
+Pre-Workshop: All applications and payments must be submitted by the deadline of September 30th.
+Participants will submit a selection of 25-50 images, focusing on a consistent theme or artistic vision.

 During the Workshop: Each participant will get 45 minutes to an hour to lay out their photos.
 The group will then collaboratively discuss how to put the project together, focusing on harnessing the artist's intuition.